cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 When a validator is slashed, so are all redelegations from the validator that began after the infraction.
 Redelegations are slashed by `slashFactor`.
+Redelegations that began before the infraction are not slashed.
 The amount slashed is calculated from the `InitialBalance` of the delegation and is capped to prevent a resulting negative balance.
-Mature redelegations are not slashed.
+Mature redelegations (that have completed pseudo-unbonding) are not slashed.

 ## How Shares are calculated